Code-Institute-Submissions/milestone-project-66/README.md

 ### Acknowledgements

-* I took inspiration from my version of the "Whiskey Drop" project done via the code institute course for the basic page layout for the site.
+* I took inspiration from my versions of the "Whiskey Drop", "Love Running" and "Resume" pojects written as part of the Code Institute course.
+Any sections with inspiration have been commented within the code.
+This process involved writing the basic structures out and working backwards in order to understand how the code worked and to tailor it for the design of this project.
+I then used this to build upon my own design and to develop the HTML and CSS further for my project.